cmc-aau/hpc-docs/docs/software/conda.md

 [Cheatsheet here](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf)

 ## Creating an environment
 To install software through conda, it must always be done in an environment.
+Conda itself is already installed and configured on BioCloud, so you don't need to install it first.
 To create an environment and install some software in it, run for example:

 ```
 # create+activate+install